-End User License Agreements
+End User License Agreement

-Read the complete User License Agreements by clicking the 'License Agreement' links of Comodo Internet Security and PrivDog respectively before proceeding with the installation.
-To read the PrivDog privacy policy link, click the Privacy Policy link next to it.
+Read the complete User License Agreement by clicking the 'License Agreement' link of Comodo Internet Security before proceeding with the installation.

 After reading the agreements, click the 'Back' button to return to the installation configuration screen.